 - Abnormal discharge from your vagina or cervix

-- Lumps called abscesses near your ovaries and tubes
+- Lumps called abscesses near your ovaries and Fallopian tubes

 - Tenderness or pain in your pelvic organs

-— a test that uses sound waves to take pictures of
+- Ultrasound (sonogram) — a test that uses sound waves to take pictures of the pelvic area.

 - Laparoscopy (lap-uh-RAHS-kuh-pee) — the doctor inserts a small, lighted tube through your abdomen (stomach area) to look at your pelvic organs.

-These tests will help your doctor find out if you have pelvic inflammatory disease, or if you have a different problem that looks like pelvic inflammatory disease.
+These tests will help your doctor find out if you have pelvic inflammatory disease, or if you have a different problem that looks like PID.

 Viewers share their comments